-Registration for the October 18 conference will open in early summer.
+The schedule for the 2018 conference will be available in early summer.

 Become a partner to reach more than 1,200 healthcare professionals, educators, consultants, and others who have an interest in the field of clinical and academic bioethics and the health-related humanities.

 2018 Program Committee

 Johanna Rian, PhD

 Mayo Clinic Dolores Jean Lavins Center for Humanities in Medicine

 Gretchen Case, PhD

 University of Utah

 Alex Kon, MD

 Wake Forest University